tengfone/urlshortener/README.md

 | Test Case # | Description | Test Scenario | Test Steps | Test Data | Expected Results | Actual Results | Pass / Fail |
 |-|:-:|-|-|-|-|-|-|
 | 1 | Search if alias correspond to longURL found in MySQL | Ensure that there is a slug/alias inside the DB called test mapped to a full URL.
 Valid if it returns a status code of 200 | 1.
 Ensure there is a mappable key pair value in the DB 2.
 Send a GET request with the key parameter | ShortURL=test | Status code 200 | Status code 200 | Pass |
-## Summary
-Something new I took back was the SSL issues with both front end and backend.
-For the front end, if the application is not running on a HTTPS server, you are not allowed to use the inbuild Javascript functions like copying to clipboard and you cannot call an API request whist the certificate is not valid.
-On the backend, you can manually self-sign the certificate but it seems like majority of the browser are able to detect that and prevent any connection to your backend server.
+## Features to be improved on

-Features that can be improved on but not implemented.
+Features that can be improved on but not implemented here.
 The MySQL have a field known as TimeExpire that expires 30 days after the URL has been created.
 A script can be written or even done on the client side when searching for the ShortURL slug.